Model predictive control and moving horizon estimation for adaptive optimal bolus feeding in high-throughput cultivation of \textit{E. coli}: Model-based optimal cultivation

 where $Q_0$, $Q_1$, $Q_2$, and $Q_3$ are positive constant weighting factors for the final time product $P_r$, cumulative biomass growth rate $\mu$, cumulative acetate $A_r$, and feed rate changes $\Delta u_r$, respectively; subscript $r$ represents that the variable is for the reactor $r\in \mathcal{R}$; $x_{min}$ and $x_{max}$ are the lower and upper bounds for the state variables; $DOT_{lb, r}$ represents the DOT lower bound of reactor $r$.
-Eq.~(\ref{eq:CulOptProb_IndSwitch}) describes that the induction switch $s_{r, ind}$ is turned on after the induction time $t_{r, ind}$.
-According to the constraint Eq.~(\ref{eq:CultOptProb_IndConstFeed}), the pulse-feeds become constant during the induction phase.
+Eq.~(\ref{eq:CulOptProb_IndSwitch}) describes that the induction switch $b_{r, ind}$ is turned on after the induction time $t_{r, ind}$.
+According to the constraint Eq.~(\ref{eq:CultOptProb_IndConstFeed}), the pulse feeds become constant during the induction phase.
 The optimization problem considers up to the prediction horizon $\tau_c$.
 Full horizon is not recommended, because both the objective and constraint function are model (parameter) dependent.

-Objective and constraint functions which are related to the pulse-feed are only defined in the discrete time set $\mathcal{U}_{[\tau, \tau_p]}$.
-Here, the oxygen constraint Eq.~(\ref{eq:CultOptProb_DOTconst}) is also defined in $\mathcal{U}_{[\tau, \tau_p]}$, because the minimum value of DOT within a single pulse is always located at which pulse-feed is given.
+Objective and constraint functions which are related to the pulse feed are only defined in the discrete-time set $\mathcal{U}_{[\tau, \tau_c]}$.
+Here, the oxygen constraint Eq.~(\ref{eq:CultOptProb_DOTconst}) is also defined in $\mathcal{U}_{[\tau, \tau_c]}$, because the minimum value of DOT within a single pulse is always located at which pulse-feed is given.
 Eqs.~(\ref{eq:CultOptProb}) are reformulated to the standard nonlinear programming problem (NLP) by discretizing the differential equations.
-Full discretization method is implemented to capture the dynamics at $[\tau, \tau_p] \setminus \mathcal{U}_{[\tau, \tau_p]}$.
-Orthogonal collocation with Gauss-Radau method is employed \citep{biegler2010nonlinear}.
+Full discretization method is implemented to capture the dynamics at $[\tau, \tau_c] \setminus \mathcal{U}_{[\tau, \tau_c]}$.
+Orthogonal collocation with the Gauss-Radau method is employed \citep{biegler2010nonlinear}.